-- Disaster Management Organization, the National Development Planning Commission, the Ghana Health Service, the Ministry of Foreign Affairs, the Ghana school feeding programme and the Ministry of Gender, Children and Social Protection, will be strengthened at the technical and senior management levels to position WFP as their partner of choice.
+- 105. Partnerships with government entities and programmes, including the National Disaster Management Organization, the National Development Planning Commission, the Ghana Health Service, the Ministry of Foreign Affairs, the Ghana school feeding programme and the Ministry of Gender, Children and Social Protection, will be strengthened at the technical and senior management levels to position WFP as their partner of choice.
 The Ministry of Finance will be maintained as a strategic partner to align WFP's programme with key government priorities.
-Relationships with IFIs will be deepened with a view to strengthening advocacy, information sharing and programme convergence while research and academic institutions will act as technical and knowledge partners contributing to WFP's enabling role in evidence generation. - ones cultivated.
+Relationships with IFIs will be deepened with a view to strengthening advocacy, information sharing and programme convergence while research and academic institutions will act as technical and knowledge partners contributing to WFP's enabling role in evidence generation. - 106.
+Established partnerships with government donors will be maintained and new ones cultivated.
 Partnerships with private sector stakeholders will increase the diversity of WFP's resource portfolio and sustain programmatic impact through the adoption of market-based approaches.
-Established catalytic partnerships with foundations will strengthen WFP's enabling value proposition and enhanced partnerships with CSOs and NGOs will foster sustainability and continuity by building their capacity in anticipatory action, preparedness and response, with activities informed by a comprehensive capacity strengthening needs assessment. - 107.108.
+Established catalytic partnerships with foundations will strengthen WFP's enabling value proposition. - 107.
 The UNSDCF for 2023-2025, which facilitates enhanced coordination and cooperation in relation to the country's development priorities, will guide partnerships with other United Nations entities with the aim of building synergies around shared objectives.